seomoz/qless-core/README.md

 	How many seconds to keep jobs after they're completed
 1. `heartbeat-<queue name>` --
 	The heartbeat interval (in seconds) for a particular queue
+1. `max-worker-age` --
+    How long before workers are considered disappeared

 Internal Redis Structure